The purpose of this project is to re-establish armor downstream of the concrete apron and prevent further scour.

 The original repair method was reviewed in late fiscal year 2021.
 The St. Paul District evaluated a more efficient way to manage spillway flows to increase the range of discharge conditions under which the work can be performed.
 The evaluation noticed the scour hole has not been active.
 Therefore, the updated repair will be able to use some of the rock already there with the addition of a smaller quantity of rock.
 The rock will be repositioned to address any future possible scour.

 The contract was terminated in July 2019.
-Plans and specifications are being prepared for re-solicitation when funding becomes available.
+Contingent upon funding, plans and specifications will be prepared for re-solicitation.

 Congress authorized the project as part of the River and Harbor Act approved July 3, 1930.